QJiePing/cs2103aug2014-w10-2j/README.txt

 =====
 Logic
 =====
-addTask(String name, String description) : void     //any fields not entered by the user will be null deleteTask(String taskID) : void editTask(String taskID, String name, String description) : void //any fields not entered will be null viewList() : void viewCal() : void undo() : void simpleSearch(String key) : Task
+addTask(String name, String description) : Task     //any fields not entered by the user will be null deleteTask(String taskID) : Task editTask(String taskID, String name, String description) : Task //any fields not entered will be null viewList() : void viewCal() : void undo() : void simpleSearch(String key) : ArrayList<Task>

 =======
 Storage